This large, sleek feline has a golden coat spotted with black. Its long and powerful legs are obviously capable of great speed.

 |Special Qualities||Low-Light Vision, Scent, sprint|

 |Abilities||Strength 16, Dexterity 19, Constitution 15, Intelligence 2, Wisdom 12, Charisma 6|

 |Skills||Hide +6, Listen +4, Move Silently +6, Spot +4|

 |Feats||Alertness, Weapon Finesse|

 |Advancement||4–5 HD (Medium)|

-Trip (Ex): A cheetah that hits with a claw or bite attack can attempt to trip the opponent (+3 check modifier) as a free action without making a touch attack or provoking an attack of opportunity.
+Trip (Ex): When they hit with a claw or bite attack can attempt to trip the opponent (+3 check modifier) as a free action without making a touch attack or provoking an attack of opportunity.
 If the attempt fails, the opponent cannot react to trip the cheetah.

-Sprint (Ex): Once per hour, a cheetah can move ten times its normal speed (500 feet) when it makes a charge.
+Sprint (Ex): Once per hour, they can move ten times its normal speed (500 feet) when it makes a charge.